 If the calculator doesn't respond to keystrokes or is behaving unusually, attempt to reset it.
 Resetting the calculator halts the current calculation, clears the calculator line, and displays the MAIN menu.
+Stored data remains intact.

-Continuous Memory is not affected.
-To reset the calculator, hold down [CLR] while pressing the third menu key from the left.
+To reset the calculator, hold down CLR while pressing the third menu key from the left.
 Repeat if necessary.
-The calculator displays MACHINE RESET.
+The calculator displays MACHINE RESET to confirm that reset has occurred.